randallerasmus/springRestApi/README.md

-# springRestApi
+# DESIGNING A RESTFULL API

-Rest API Design
+This explains the simple process of designing a restfull api

 When Designing A Rest Api there are a few questions that we need to ask
 1. Who will use our rest API?